Pandoraea pulmonicola

-Pandoraea pulmonicola is a Gram-negative, non-spore-forming, motile bacterium with a single polar flagellum, of the genus Pandoraea.
+Pandoraea pulmonicola is a Gram-negative, non-spore-forming, motile bacterium with a single polar flagellum, from the genus Pandoraea.
 P. pulmonicola has been isolated from respiratory samples of patients with cystic fibrosis and other respiratory diseases.
 P. pulmonicola is a part of the Burkholderia cepacia complex, which is a group of bacteria commonly associated with infections in individuals with compromised immune systems.